Theragatha - The Verses of the Senior Monks

 They take out the body wrapped in a shroud,

-But beings fare on in accord with their deeds.
+while beings fare on according to their deeds.

 Riches don’t follow you when you die;